-Resistance bands are rewarding to use!
+Resistance bands are rewarding and can be heavy to use!

 But it wasn’t that easy before!

-Until I discovered that using the right resistance band’s weight makes a BIG difference.
+Especially until I discovered that using the right resistance band’s weight makes a BIG difference.

 Are Resistance Bands Really Heavy?